 In the 3rd arrondissement the rue de Bretagne, in “Le Haut-Marais”, running along the “Square du Temple” is a concentration of food shops, florists, restaurants cafes and its annual flea market.
 The “Marché des enfants rouges” is a place where one can buy food as well as eat lunch among the various stands.

 In the 12th arrondissement, the Marché d’Aligre is located between Bastille and the Gare de Lyon.
 It is a very international market with products from North Africa, India and Asia.
 There are numerous furniture, and upholstery ateliers, along the rue du Faubourg Saint Antoine.
-The Coulée Verte above the Viaduc des Arts is a beautiful planted path for walking or jogging.
+The Coulée Verte above the Viaduc des Arts is a beautiful planted path to walk or jog.

 The 5th and the Marché de la rue Mouffetard